-Thank you for enrolling your child with C-EB Schools.
+Thank you for enrolling your child at C-EB.
 We look forward to a successful and safe learning year.
-Please feel free to contact me or Mr. Keller if you have questions or concerns.
-My phone extension is #247, Mr. Keller's is #161, Gabriella's is #246, and Lori's is #111.
+Please feel free to contact me if you have questions or concerns.
+My extension is 247.
+Mr. Keller's is 161.
+My secretary is Carleyn Peterson.
+Her extension is 246, and Lori Martin for grades 2,3, and 4 is 111.